Graduate Student Opportunities

 The Lerner Center also serves as a placement for PHP 442 (Public Health Capstone).
 Each spring semester, one senior public health student is placed with Lerner to take a deep dive into public health program development, implementation and evaluation.

 The Lerner Center offers undergraduate internship placements for students interested in population health.
-Internship opportunities are based on the center’s needs and a student’s experience and interests.
+Internships are either paid or for course credit.
+Opportunities are based on the center’s needs and a student’s experience and interests.
 The Lerner Center offers three types of internships.